 death has not yet come, suggests our time of death is

 mission from being fulfilled.
 Sandra Rogers' NDE suggests

 the remedy for this is reincarnation.

-An overwhelming desire to commit suicide is one of the biggest
+and overcome it.
+An overwhelming desire to commit suicide

-available on the market that
+There are many medications available on the market that

-of committing suicide because of
+of committing suicide because of depression, seeking

-commit suicide are given the same opportunities after death
+suicide are given the same opportunities after death

 as those who do not.